jerdog/demystifying-devex-slidev/slides.md

 <!--
 Importance of Onboarding: The first few days and weeks can make or break a developer’s perception of an organization’s DevEx.

+[click]
 Effective Strategies:
 - Comprehensive Onboarding Kits: Include environment setup guides, example projects, and walkthroughs.
 - Mentorship Programs: Pair new hires with experienced developers to accelerate acclimatization.

+[click]
 Measurement: Use metrics like “Time to First Commit” or “Time to First Merge” to gauge onboarding success.
+But first figure out your baseline.
 -->

 ---